-Drugs known as “speed”, are in amphetamine type drug classification, including methamphetamine.
+Speed drugs are amphetamines including methamphetamine.
 All are highly addictive stimulants.
 They all can be injected, smoked, snorted, or consumed orally, provides direct stimulation of the central nervous system by releasing high levels of the neurotransmitter dopamine.
 This dopamine enhances body movements and mood by stimulating brain cells.

-In the 1960s and 1970s, amphetamine, cocaine, “dexies” and “black beauties” (both prescription diet pills) represented popular speed drugs were popular among the beatnik crowd in New York City and Los Angeles.
+In the 1960s and 1970s, amphetamine, cocaine, “dexies” and “black beauties” (both prescription diet pills) were popular among the beatnik crowd in New York City and Los Angeles.
 Cocaine existed as well but was so expensive only the rich and famous could afford to use it.

 Drugs such as “black beauties” pills, are quite common and readily available on the streets.
 Normally, when a person is not under the influence of any amphetamine, the neurons in the brain naturally synthesize dopamine when needed.
 When the need for dopamine passes, enzymes in the body then naturally degrade the dopamine in a process called re-uptake.
 Besides creating dopamine in the body when it isn’t needed, methamphetamines also retard the re-uptake process.
 As a result, speed users experience an increased mood and highly enhanced body movements for periods of time that are longer than the body is designed to naturally handle, resulting in a significant number of side effects and dangers.